BinarX-Curtin/School-Holiday-Program/3. Building and Flying Rockets/3.1. Payload Section Design in 3D CAD Software/Payload Section Design in 3D CAD.md

 ## 4.0 Adding STL files

-1. Refer to the [Insert STL file into Fusion 360]( https://www.autodesk.com/support/technical/article/caas/sfdcarticles/sfdcarticles/How-to-insert-a-mesh-body-into-Fusion-360.html) resource provided.
+1. Refer to the [Insert STL file into Fusion 360](https://www.autodesk.com/support/technical/article/caas/sfdcarticles/sfdcarticles/How-to-insert-a-mesh-body-into-Fusion-360.html) resource to insert STL models into the project.
+   Use 3D model resources like [Thingiverse](https://www.thingiverse.com/) to add decorative STL models to the nosecone.

+   **NOTE: Follow part 2's sectional analysis to ensure that the model doesnt clash with the payload and that the STL is securely connected to the nose cone**

 1. STL nosecone implementations below: